 With all that said, you could very well use roasted broccoli here instead, or even grill the broccoli in the summertime.

-First cut broccoli heads into florets, and space them out evenly onto a sheet pan:
+First cut broccoli heads into florets, and space them out evenly onto a large rimmed baking sheet:

-Next, place the broccoli under the broiler.
+Next, place the broccoli under the broiler, with your oven rack set just a few inches underneath.
 My broiler uses an actual flame, which give the edges of the florets a great char.

 As I mentioned, you can also grill the broccoli, or roast the broccoli in a super hot oven to get the charred edges, but I find that the actual broiler gives a bigger contrast in texture than the other cooking methods.